lngthnhan/CS-Assessment-Dino-Game/README.md

 - Have python installed
 - Have pygame installed: `python -m pip install pygame`
 - Run the main file: `python main.py`

+How to play:
+Press `SPACE` to jump over the cacti